She-Ra

-Adora, known by her alter-ego She-Ra, is a fictional superheroine in the Masters of the Universe franchise.
-She is introduced as the protagonist of the 1985 Filmation series She-Ra: Princess of Power and again appears in the 2018 reboot She-Ra and the Princesses of Power.
+Adora, known by her alter ego She-Ra, is a superheroine in the Masters of the Universe franchise.
+She is introduced as the protagonist of the 1985 Filmation series She-Ra: Princess of Power, which reveals her to be the long lost twin sister of He-Man.
+She-Ra again appears in the 2018 reboot She-Ra and the Princesses of Power.
 A series of toys under her name was produced by Mattel in 1984.
+She has also appeared in a number of Masters of the Universe comic books, most notably in DC Comics' 2012–2018 MOTU comic series, a roughly 1,000 page single story arc, collected in the 2019 He-Man and the Masters of the Universe Omnibus hardcover release.
+In these comics and in the Masters of the Universe Classics toyline, she also has an evil persona called Despara.
+As Despara, she makes an appearance at the end of Rob David and Kevin Smith's 2024 Netflix release Masters of the Universe: Revolution, the third installment of the 2021 Masters of the Universe: Revelation animated series.
+She's also featured in multiple story books, mainly Golden Books and Ladybird books, and in some MOTU games.

-Her first published appearance was in the 1984 minicomic "The Story of She-ra", which, like the subsequent He-Man and She-Ra animated feature film, introduced her as He-Man's twin sister, Princess Adora, kidnapped by Hordak in her infancy.
-That minicomic, which features He-Man, the Sorceress of Castle Grayskull, and Castle Grayskull itself, also features one of the very first published appearances of both Hordak and Catra.
+Her first published appearance was in the 1984 minicomic "The Story of She-Ra", which, like the subsequent He-Man and She-Ra animated feature film, introduced her as He-Man's twin sister, Princess Adora, kidnapped by Hordak in her infancy.
+That minicomic, which features He-Man, the Sorceress of Castle Grayskull, and Castle Grayskull itself, also features one of the first published appearances of both Hordak and Catra.
 The minicomic was shipped with the 1985 released original She-Ra action-figure/doll.

 In the 1985 series, She-Ra was intended to extend the appeal of the Masters of the Universe setting by being of interest to young girls in the same way that He-Man appealed to young boys.
 Filmation writers Larry DiTillio and J. Michael Straczynski created the backstory for the property.
 She-Ra was introduced in the movie The Secret of the Sword as Force Captain Adora of the Horde ruling Etheria, but turned out to be Princess Adora, the long-lost twin sister of He-Man, Prince Adam.
-The 2018 series features a younger She-Ra and is set in a different universe without connections to Masters of the Universe.
+The 2018 series features a younger She-Ra and is set in a different universe, with only limited connections to Masters of the Universe (primarily through Hordak and the Horde, which originated in the MOTU toyline).